 Market Development Strategy is a growth strategy put in place by companies or organizations to introduce their product or solution to target audiences they have not yet reached or are not yet currently serving.

-As an example, let’s say your software company has a new product offering available.
 In order to come up with a market development strategy, you need to research who the new product would work best for, and the best way to target them — that, in a nutshell, will be your market development strategy.

 There are several factors to consider when determining if your company is ready to develop a new market development strategy for your product: